NVIDIA-AI-IOT/jetson-min-disk/docs/jp5_minimal-l4t.md

 # "Minimized L4T" configuration for JetPack 5.x

-You can create a minimized configuration of L4T by reducing the standard Debian packages that composes the base RootFS image or/and by reducing the `nvidia-l4t` specific packages installed on top of the RootFS image to foam L4T.
+You can create a minimized configuration of L4T by reducing the standard Debian packages that composes the base RootFS image or/and by reducing the `nvidia-l4t` specific packages installed on top of the RootFS image to foam L4T. <br>
+You may need to installed some of the removed `nvidia-l4t` packages on the container side.

 !!! example "Disk space used for JetPack Runtime configuration"